-• KEYS FOR MEDICINE STORAGE MUST NEVER BE GIVEN TO A STUDENT

-- Controlled drugs should be stored in a locked cupboard within a locked cupboard.
+- KEYS FOR MEDICINE STORAGE MUST NEVER BE GIVEN TO A STUDENT OR ANOTHER MEMBER WITHOUT CONFIRMATION FROM SCHOOL NURSE THAT STAFF MEMBER IS TRAINED. - Controlled drugs should be stored in a locked cupboard within a locked cupboard.
 The two keys should not be held together. - All medication is supplied with a Product Information Leaflet which gives information on appropriate storage.
 Medicines need to be stored safely to prevent damage by inappropriate temperatures or dampness. - Medicines may be stored only in lockable immovable cupboards which have been assessed as suitable by the School Nurse, following advice from a pharmacist if necessary.
 Each teaching site has its own storage, as do the Boarding Houses. - Only medicines may be stored in a medicines cupboard; it is not suitable to store other items in the same cupboard as medication.
 Shelf height must be adequate for bottles to be stored upright.
 Medicines/preparations for internal use should be stored separately (ie, on a separate shelf) from those for external use. - Only medicines in current use should be stored.
 Out of date or discontinued medications should be disposed of using the procedure outlined in Section 6 below. - Prescribed medicines for students should be stored separately from stock homely remedies, ie, on a different shelf in the cupboard and clearly labelled with the student's name. - All medicines are stored in the original container as supplied.
 Staff must not tamper with packs of medicine, ie, decanting from one container to another for purposes of storage. - Refrigeration.
 Some medication needs to be kept at low temperature.
-At the Senior School, the International site and Sixth Form this generally involves storage of oral liquid antibiotics and the temperature regulation is similar to that of a domestic refrigerator; daily temperature recordings are not required.

-- O There is a refrigerator in the Clinic at the International site and in Room 17 at the Sixth Form site, solely for the storage of drugs.
-Additional preparations, such as eye drops and vaccinations, may be kept here.
-The temperature needs to be maintained between 2 8°C and it is checked and recorded daily. - o In Boarding Houses medication needing refrigeration is usually oral liquid antibiotics and should be kept in a refrigerator to which students do not have general access, for example in the Head of House flat, in which case the drug should be in a sealed container (such as a 'Tupperware' box) to prevent contamination by foodstuffs.
-If larger quantities are to be held, eg, insulin, the balance of the stock may be kept in the Clinic. - Staff Medication Staff medication must be stored away out of the reach of students.
+At the Senior School, the International site and Sixth Form this generally involves storage of oral liquid antibiotics and the temperature regulation is similar to that of a domestic refrigerator; daily temperature recordings are not required. - There is a refrigerator in the Nurse's Office at the International School and in the Nurse's Office (Room 64) at the Sixth Form site, solely for the storage of drugs.
+Additional preparations, such as eyedrops and vaccinations, may be kept here.
+The temperature needs to be maintainedbetween 2 - 8°C and it is checked and recorded daily. - In Boarding Houses medication needing refrigeration is usually oral liquid antibiotics and should be kept in a refrigerator to which students do not have general access, for example in the Head of House flat, in which case the drug should be in a sealed container (such as a 'Tupperware' box) to prevent contamination by foodstuffs.
+If larger quantities are to be held, e.g. insulin, the balance of the stock may be kept in the Clinic. - Staff Medication.
+Staff medication must be stored away out of the reach of students.